jigarp4tel/jigarp4tel/README.md

 ## 🚀 About Me
 I’m an aspiring software developer, geek and enthusiast who loves to solve problems and fix things with technology.
+I’m interested in building apps and websites that look good, and make people's lives easier.
+I love learning new things, and solving problems!

+- 🌱 I’m currently learning React

 ## 🔗 Links